hainesr/sustainment-analysis/ReadMe.md

 ## Aseel Aldabjan, Robert Haines and Caroline Jay

-*Materials related to our Sustainment analysis work for WSSSPE'4*
+*Materials related to our sustainment analysis work for WSSSPE'4*